 About

-Roger Stone, one of Trump’s key allies, befriended Tarrio prior to the 2020 election, and once Trump told the Proud Boys to “stand back and stand by” during the September 2020 presidential debate, members paid attention and participated in 79 MAGA rallies across the country.
-They also played a key role in the insurrection, believing that they were being called on to wage “all-out revolution” to keep Trump in the White House.
+Roger Stone, one of Trump’s key allies, had befriended Tarrio prior to the 2020 election, and once Trump told the Proud Boys to “stand back and stand by” during the September 2020 presidential debate, members paid attention and participated in 79 MAGA rallies across the country.

-All four plus fellow Proud Boy Dominic Pezzola were also found guilty of “obstruction of an official proceeding, conspiracy to prevent members of Congress and federal law enforcement officers from discharging their duties, civil disorder, and destruction of government property.”
-In addition, Pezzola was found guilty of assaulting, resisting, or impeding certain officers and robbery involving government property.
-On Sept.
-1, 2023, he was sentenced to 10 years in prison (plus 36 months of supervised release).
+Fellow Proud Boy Dominic Pezzola had also been found guilty of “obstruction of an official proceeding, conspiracy to prevent members of Congress and federal law enforcement officers from discharging their duties, civil disorder, and destruction of government property.”
+In addition, he was found guilty of assaulting, resisting, or impeding certain officers and robbery involving government property.
+In September 2023, he was sentenced to 10 years in prison (plus 36 months of supervised release).
+But he and the other Proud Boys felons were released from prison when Trump pardoned them in 2025.

-Widely considered “foot soldiers for the Right,” the Proud Boys have frequently been involved in violence, and have discussed how and when to use violence against leftist.protesters The group has provided security for Republican political candidates, collaborated with the conservative group Patriot Prayer, and gotten involved in local conflicts over Covid restrictions, drag shows, and efforts to teach the true history of slavery in public schools.
+Widely considered “foot soldiers for the Right,” Proud Boys members have frequently been involved in violence, and have discussed how and when to use violence against leftist.protesters.
+The group has provided security for Republican political candidates, collaborated with the conservative group Patriot Prayer, and has been involved in local conflicts over Covid restrictions, drag shows, and efforts to teach the true history of slavery in public schools.

-Given the group’s role in the Jan.
-6 attack on the Capitol, the Canadian government has designated the Proud Boys as a terrorist organization.
+Given the group’s role in the attack on the Capitol, the Canadian government has designated Proud Boys as a terrorist organization.

 January 6, 2021

-- On Dec.
-29, Proud Boys leader Enrique Tarrio told members not to wear their traditional black and yellow colors on Jan.
-6, but rather to wear all black so that they appeared to be antifa members.
+- On December 29, Proud Boys leader Enrique Tarrio told members not to wear their traditional black and yellow colors on January 6, but rather to wear all black so that they appeared to be members of antifa.

 - On the morning of the attack on Congress, Proud Boys members cased the Capitol, according to testimony from documentary filmmaker Nick Quested.
 They observed the fortifications at the complex and the number of police on location.